-Michigan’s Parent Support Partner Project is a Statewide Initiative in partnership with the Michigan Department of Health and Human Services that provides Medicaid reimbursable peer-to-peer parent support to eligible families as a part of Michigan’s Early Periodic Screening Diagnosis and Treatment State Plan.
+Michigan’s Parent Support Partner Model is a Statewide Initiative in partnership with the Michigan Department of Health and Human Services that provides Medicaid reimbursable peer-to-peer parent support to eligible families as a part of Michigan’s Early Periodic Screening Diagnosis and Treatment State Plan.

 ACMH is the Statewide Coordinator & Training Partner for the project and provides certification, training and ongoing coaching, supervision, support and technical assistance.